kprakash2/multiplatform-work-manager/README.md

 A Kotlin Multiplatform library that simplifies scheduling and executing periodic background jobs across different platforms (iOS, and Android).
 This library provides an easy-to-use API for setting up jobs that run at specified intervals, ensuring that your application can perform tasks in the background efficiently.

+> NOTE: None of the artifacts are published yet, It's currently in progress to setup publishing properly.
+Expected publishing timeline is February 15th 2025

 ## Features

 - **Cross-Platform Support**: Works on Android & iOS